bhagyeshmawale/GenAi_MultiPerpose_Application/README.md

 ![Screenshot 2024-08-15 131950](https://github.com/user-attachments/assets/1dd3eaf4-2cc0-4c00-b582-6b7fcd1358e6)

-🗒️ StockMarket Tutorial with B 📈
+🗒️ StockMarket Tutorial with B
-Introduction
+📈Introduction
 This application is designed to interactively answer stock market-related questions using content extracted from a PDF document.
 Built using Streamlit, LangChain, and Ollama LLaMA3.1, the app processes PDF documents, splits them into manageable chunks, and uses a vector database for document retrieval and question answering.

 Features